Analytic capacity and dimension of sets with plenty of big projections: Traveling Saleseman Theorem

+In this section we prove the Analyst's Traveling Salesman Theorem for sets with PBP, Theorem \ref{t:main}.
+To do this, we follow the same method layed out in the previous sections. \begin{itemize} \item First, we apply Proposition \ref{l:corona} to the set $E$, recalling that the $d$-PBP property implies lower content $(d,c_1)$ regularity with constant $c_1$ depending on the PBP constants (Lemma \ref{l:low-reg-E}).
+Hence we obtain a coronization of $E$ by approximating Ahlfors $d$-regular sets $\Gamma_R$, for $R \in \Top$ (see Proposition \ref{l:corona}. \item Second, we apply Proposition \ref{lem:GammaPBP}, and transfer the $d$-PBP property to each of the $\Gamma_R$. \item The third step is to notice that, by the result of Orponen, each $\Gamma_R$ is uniformly $d$-rectifiable with uniform constants only depending on the PBP constant.

+\item The final step are the $\beta$ number estimates.
+Since we want to prove the Analyst's ATST Theorem \ref{eq:atst}, the estimates needs to be done with the $\beta$-coefficients defined in terms of Hausdorff content.
+Hence the estimates below \textit{do not} follow from those carried out in Section \ref{sec:analytic}. \end{itemize}

-\begin{remark} We will keep careful track of the dependence of the various constants on $\delta$ (the parameteres from the PBP condition).
-On the other hand, we will usually not keep track of the dependence on $n,d$. \end{remark} In this subsection we will prove the following. \begin{propo} If $E \subset \R^n$ has $d$-PBP with parameters $\delta>0$, then for any $Q_0 \in \dD$, we have
+\begin{remark} We will keep careful track of the dependence of the various constants on $\delta$ (the parameters from the PBP condition).
+On the other hand, we will usually not keep track of the dependence on $n,d$. \end{remark} Our main estimate is the following. \begin{propo} If $E \subset \R^n$ has $d$-PBP with parameters $\delta>0$, then for any $Q_0 \in \dD$, we have

 where $C( \delta) \to \infty$ as $\delta\to 0$. \end{propo} Theorem \ref{t:main} follows immediately from this proposition. \begin{proof}[Proof of Theorem \ref{t:main}] First, by \cite[(A.3)]{azzam2019quantitative}, we have that